 In what way Facebook uses data from visits to Facebook pages for its own purposes, to what extent activities on the Facebook page are assigned to individual users, how long Facebook stores this data and whether data from a visit to the Facebook page is passed on to third parties, is not conclusively and clearly stated by Facebook and is not known to us.

 If you are currently logged in to Facebook as a user, a cookie with your Facebook ID is stored on your end device.
 This enables Facebook to track that you have visited this page and how you have used it.
 This also applies to all other Facebook pages.
 Via Facebook buttons embedded in websites, it is possible for Facebook to record your visits to these website pages and assign them to your Facebook profile.
-Based on this data, content or advertising can be offered tailored to you. - 3 - If you wish to avoid this, you should log out of Facebook or disable the "stay logged in" feature, delete the cookies present on your device, and exit and restart your browser.
-This will delete Facebook information that can be used to directly identify you.
+Based on this data, content or advertising can be offered tailored to you. - 3 - If you want to avoid this, you should log out of Facebook or disable the "stay logged in" feature, delete the cookies present on your device, and exit and restart your browser.
+In this way, Facebook information through which you can be directly identified will be deleted.
 This will allow you to use our Facebook page without revealing your Facebook identifier.
-When you access interactive features of the site (Like, Comment, Share, Message, etc.), a Facebook login screen will appear.
+When you access interactive features of the page (like, comment, share, message, etc.), a Facebook login screen will appear.
 After any login, you will again be recognizable to Facebook as a specific user.

-As the provider of the information service, we do not collect or process any other data from your use of our service.
+We, as the provider of the information service, do not collect or process any other data from your use of our service.

 You can find the current version of this data protection declaration under "Data protection" on our Facebook page.
 If you have any questions about our information offering, you can reach us at 06351 4909-0 or firstname.lastname@example.org.